Dev-Adnani/Scarvs-Flutter/README.md

 ##  Brief About App

-- A Mini Insta Clone !
--  Sociable could be a Flutter Social Media App With Complete Backend And quantifiability.
+-  Scarvs could be a Flutter Ecommerce  App With Complete Backend And quantifiability.

 ## ⚙️ Tech-Stack